vimlet/eon/eon-framework/docs/release/tutorial/entries/[4]Components/Panel.md

 ## Declarative usage

 First of all we import vc-panel on our HTML head section.
-In this example we are using the vComet import util:
+In this example we are using the eon import util:

 ``` [html]
 <head>
   <script>
-    vComet.import("/vComet/ui/vc-panel.html");
+    eon.import("/eon/ui/vc-panel.html");
   </script>
 <head>
 ```